Balancing Coursework and Practicum

 Learning from the Experience

 The balancing skills you develop during your practicum semester serve you throughout your career.
 Public health professionals constantly juggle competing demands: multiple projects, various stakeholders, professional development, and personal life.
-There is never a time when everything is perfectly in balance.

 Pay attention to what strategies work for you.
 Do you thrive with detailed schedules or find them constraining?
 Do you work better in long blocks or short bursts?
 When in the day are you most productive?
 Self-knowledge about your working style improves your effectiveness.